aicers/github-dashboard/README.md

 ### Activity prefetch & metadata

-- The activity feed buffers a sliding window of results so users can page through recent updates without round-tripping to the database.
-Configure the window size with `ACTIVITY_PREFETCH_PAGES` (1–10, default 3).
+- Set `ACTIVITY_PREFETCH_PAGES` (1–10) to enable a buffered sliding window for the activity feed.
+When unset, the feed always returns complete pagination metadata on the initial request.
-- Full pagination metadata (total count, total pages, jump-to anchors) is computed lazily via `GET /api/activity?mode=summary&token=<request token>`.
+- When prefetching is enabled, full pagination metadata (total count, total pages, jump-to anchors) is computed lazily via
+  `GET /api/activity?mode=summary&token=<request token>`.
 The dashboard only calls this endpoint when a user clicks “전체 현황 불러오기.”
 - Server logs now emit `[activity] prefetch latency=…` and `[activity] metadata latency=…` entries, including the configured window and observed duration.
 These logs help correlate configuration changes with query